internetstandards/toolbox-wiki/DMARC-how-to.md

 * [Errata 5440 of RFC 7489](https://www.rfc-editor.org/errata_search.php?rfc=7489) states that a semicolon should be included in the DMARC version tag.
 Correct: "v=DMARC1;".
 Incorrect: "v=DMARC1".
 * When using office 365, the forwarding of calendar appointments from a DMARC projected domain fails.
 This is a known issue.
 Read more on the [Office 365 UserVoice forum](https://office365.uservoice.com/forums/264636-general/suggestions/34012756-forwarding-of-calendar-appointments-from-a-dmarc-p) and don't forget to submit your vote!
   * There is a workaround: Forward the appointment as an "iCalendar file" or as an attachment.
+* When processing incoming mail we advise to favor a DMARC policy over an SPF policy.
+Do not configure SPF rejection to go into effect early in handling, but take full advantage of the enhancements DMARC is offering.
+A message might still pass based on DKIM.
+  * At the same time, be aware that some operaters still allow a hard fail (-all) to go into effect early in handling and skip DMARC operations.

 # Overview of DMARC configuration tags
 The DMARC policy is published by means of a DNS TXT record.
 A DMARC record can contain several configuration tags.
 The table below will list all configuration tags and explain their purpose.